shirketejas/Nashville-housing-data/README.md

 This SQL project focuses on cleaning and standardizing Nashville housing data, with key insights including:

-1.Standardized date formats for consistency.
-2.Populated missing property addresses using self-join technique.
+1.Standardized date formats for consistency./ 2.Populated missing property addresses using self-join technique.
 3.Split property and owner addresses into separate columns for address, city, and state.
 4.Standardized 'Sold as Vacant' field values to 'Yes' and 'No'.